-It may be necessary to slide the entire air spring assembly fore or aft along the leaf spring in order to provide clear mounting.
-Before marking and drilling the holes for the upper bracket, make sure the mounted height of the air spring is between 5" - 6-1/2", and the upper and lower brackets are as parallel as possible see Figure "C".
-Mark the four holes to be drilled in the frame with a center punch using the upper bracket as a template, then remove the air spring assembly.
+Once the height of the lower bracket has been established, adjust the position of the upper bracket so that the mounting flanges are flush with the side of the frame rail.
+To do this, slide the air spring over the lower bracket along its slotted connection.
+With the brackets now positioned properly and the air spring in proper alignment, tighten the 3/8"-16 x 3/4" hex bolt securing the lower bracket to the air spring.
+It may be necessary to slide the entire assembly fore or aft along the leaf spring in order to provide clear mounting.
+Before marking and drilling the holes for the upper bracket, make sure the mounted height of the air spring is between 5.00" - 6-1/2", that there is at least 1-1/2" between the edge of the hole and the inside of the upper and lower frame flange , and the upper and lower brackets are as parallel as possible see Figure "D".
+Mark the four holes to be drilled with a center punch using the upper bracket as a template, then remove the air spring assembly.
 Before drilling the holes make sure all electrical, brake and fuel lines are cleared from the path of the drill.
 Damage to lines can be avoided by inserting a piece of wood between the frame rail and any lines in the path of the drill.
-Drill the four holes in the frame rail using a 3/8" drill bit see Figure "A".
+Drill the four holes in the frame rail using a 3/8" drill bit, see Figure "A".

-STEP 4 - INSTALL THE ASSEMBLY TO THE VEHICLE
+STEP 4-INSTALLATION TO THE VEHICLE

-After drilling the holes in the frame rail, place the assembled air spring back on the leaf stack making sure the lower bracket is placed over the retainer see Figures "A" & "C".
-Fasten the upper bracket to the frame rail using the3/8"-16 x 1-1/2 hex bolts, 3/8" flat washers, and 3/8" hex nuts on the inside of the frame rail see Figure "A".
-Next, attach the lower bracket to the leaf spring stack.
-Use the bracket strap and fasten the air spring assembly to the leaf stack using the 3/8"-16 x 7" carriage bolts and 3/8"-16 flanged lock nuts see Figure "A".
+After drilling the holes in the frame rail place the assembled air spring back on the leaf stack making sure the lower bracket is placed over the retainer, see Figure "A" & "C".
+Check to see Ford trucks that there is a 1/2" of clearance between the air spring and the emergency brake line bolt, this bolt may have to be cut down for clearance.
+Install the 3/8"-16 x 1 1/2" hex bolts through the upper bracket holes and the holes that were drilled in the frame rail.
+Next fasten the upper bracket to the frame rail using the 3/8"-16 flange lock nuts and flat washers to the back side of the frame rail, refer to Figure "A".
+The next step is to attach the lower bracket to the leaf spring assembly.
+Use the bracket strap/shim that is not being used as a spacer or 1/2" spacer/shim if no spacer is required, and fasten the air spring assembly to the leaf stack using the 3/8"-16 x 7" carriage bolts and 3/8"-16 flanged lock nuts, see Figure "A".
+NOTE: